 Ballasts That Are Worthless

-Ballasts that are showing their age aren’t going to be worth as much.
+If they are showing their age, they aren’t going to be worth much.

 Ones that are less than forty years old and flicker, buzz, let out poor lighting, and wait after turning them on, maybe better broken down for parts.